AI-Pree/AI-Pree/README.md

 ### Hi there 👋
+I love coding and learning new things related to computer science.

 <!--
 **AI-Pree/AI-Pree** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.